Guildford Castle: Construction and development

 The keep had a ground and first floor with the entrance located in the first floor to aid in defence.
 The keep was most likely used as a private apartment for the King.
 The ground floor was windowless.
 On the first floor there was a main chamber, a chapel, and wardrobe with latrine.
 A second floor was added shortly afterwards containing a two-seater latrine.
 The addition of the second floor made the keep over 70 ft high.
 The roof of the building was made of lead and the inner walls were covered in plaster and then whitewashed.

 In the 12th century the King moved to better apartments located in the bailey.
 The main bailey buildings would have included a great hall, apartments for the King and Queen and their chapels.
 The great hall is thought to have been located at the site of the two houses at the bottom of Castle Hill and was made of stone.
 Henry III made a number of improvements in the 13th century which resulted in the castle being known as a palace.
 The Queen's apartment was improved with large new windows and two marble columns were added.
 The great hall was decorated with coloured glass windows and paintings.
 King Henry had his room painted green with gold and silver stars and he also built a garden surrounded by marble columns.
 A fire damaged the hall in 1254 but the changes to the buildings continued.

-Henry purchased some extra land in 1245 to extend the bailey so allow him to build a set of room for Edward, his son and heir to the throne, which were completed in 1246.
+Henry purchased some extra land in 1245 to extend the bailey so allow him to build a set of rooms for Edward, his son and heir to the throne, which were completed in 1246.
 The gate at Quarry Street was completed in 1256 which suggests that Henry made changes to the castle but no evidence of the previous gate (thought to have been opposite Tunsgate) remains.